pact-foundation/pact-js/README.md

 yarn add --save-dev @pact-foundation/pact-web @pact-foundation/pact-node
 ```

-- Ensure you set `-D, --save-dev` so the Package will appear in your devDependencies
+- Ensure you set `--save-dev` or the short-hand `-D` so the Package will appear in your devDependencies [npm docs](https://docs.npmjs.com/cli/v8/commands/npm-install)
 - Make sure the `ignore-scripts` option is disabled, pact uses npm scripts to download further dependencies.
 - If you're not using Karma, you can start and stop the mock server using [Pact Node](https://github.com/pact-foundation/pact-node) or something like [Grunt Pact](https://github.com/pact-foundation/grunt-pact).